vivid-planet/comet/docs/docs/migration/migration-from-v5-to-v6.md

     export {};
     ```

-4. Create necessary the `AccessControlService` for the `UserPermissionsModule` (either in a new module or where it fits best)
+4. Create the `AccessControlService` for the `UserPermissionsModule` (either in a new module or where it fits best)

     ```ts
     @Injectable()